-Why did you formulate your ration the way you did?
-Provide reasons for why you think this would be effective for an athlete's performance or the production of the dairy cow and profitability of the farm.
+1. Why did you formulate your ration the way you did?
+Provide reasons for why you think this would be effective for both production of the dairy cow and profitability of the farm.

 Answers will vary.
 Students may ask about production of milk from a high-performing herd to determine if the higher costs of certain mixes will result in higher milk production.